 However, it’s a more scenic route and offers fantastic potential for an interesting and challenging slide back down via Stybarrow when snow cover allows.

 Didn’t see a person the whole way there and back.
-Although I was stalked by a deer for much of the way up.

 I wonder why it’s called Seldom Seen?